pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 :   returns memory capacity of nodes available to a given kind (file size or filesystem capacity in case of a file-backed PMEM kind; total area size in the case of fixed-kind) or -1 in case of an error.
 Supported kinds are: **MEMKIND_DEFAULT, MEMKIND_HIGHEST_CAPACITY, MEMKIND_HIGHEST_CAPACITY_LOCAL, MEMKIND_LOWEST_LATENCY_LOCAL, MEMKIND_HIGHEST_BANDWIDTH_LOCAL, MEMKIND_HUGETLB, MEMKIND_INTERLEAVE, MEMKIND_HBW, MEMKIND_HBW_ALL, MEMKIND_HBW_INTERLEAVE, MEMKIND_DAX_KMEM, MEMKIND_DAX_KMEM_ALL, MEMKIND_DAX_KMEM_INTERLEAVE, MEMKIND_REGULAR**, file-backed PMEM and fixed-kind. *kind*.
 For **MEMKIND_HUGETLB** only pages with a default size of 2MB are supported.

 `memkind_check_dax_path()`
-:   returns zero if file-backed kind memory is in the specified directory path *pmem_dir* can be created with the DAX attribute or an error code from the [ERRORS](#errors) section if it is not.
+:   returns zero if file-backed kind memory is in the specified directory path *pmem_dir*.
+Otherwise, it can be created with the DAX attribute or an error code from the [ERRORS](#errors) section.

 **MEMKIND_PMEM_MIN_SIZE** The minimum size which allows to limit the file-backed memory partition.